safe-global/safe-docs/source/contracts/architecture.md

 It is **important** to know that it is possible to "hijack" a contract if the proxy creation and setup method are done in separate transactions.
 To avoid this it is possible to pass the initialisation data to the ProxyFactory or the DelegatingConstructorProxy.

+For more information about Proxy contracts read our blog post about [Solidity DelegateProxy Contracts](https://blog.gnosis.pm/solidity-delegateproxy-contracts-e09957d0f201).

 ## Contracts

 ### Base Contracts
 #### SelfAuthorized.sol
 The self authorized contract implements the `authorized()` so that only the contract itself is authorized to perform actions.

 Multiple contracts use the `authorized()` modifier.
-This modifier should be overwritten by contract to implemented the desired logic to check access to the protected methods.
+This modifier should be overwritten by a contract to implement the desired logic to check access to the protected methods.

 #### Proxy.sol
 The proxy contract implements only two functions: The constructor setting the address of the master copy and the fallback function forwarding all transactions sent to the proxy via a `DELEGATECALL` to the master copy and returning all data returned by the `DELEGATECALL`.